tusia313/js-css-random-beer-generator/README.md

-# 🤓 Random Chuck Norris joke
+# 🔫 Chuck Norris jokes generator 🔫

 ##  What's it about?